 Sangyoun Park, percussion

 - South Korean composer Hyo-Won Woo’s 8 Laughing Voices delighted the audience at “UnSung Heroes” in 2018.
 Now her Me-Na-Ri for three choirs and percussion provides the dramatic, immersive invitation to return to the concert hall with Pacific Chorale.

 - The Stillness Chained explores new perspectives on life and geography through the eyes of two California transplants: composer Tarik O’Regan and poet Yone Noguchi*.

 - Damian Geter’s moving new cantata for soprano, cello, and choir intertwines a Bach motet with African American spirituals, carrying a timely message of perseverance and hope.

 - All setting the stage for the timeless beauty of Rachmaninoff’s Vespers, founded in Russian Orthodox chant and richly harmonized to display the full breadth of nuance and expression possible when voices are raised together in song.

 |Me-Na-Ri (Space Music)||Hyo-Won Woo|

 |Cantata for a More Hopeful Tomorrow

 * Did you know?
 Poet Yone Noguchi was the father of noted sculptor and designer Isamu Noguchi, whose California Scenario Garden, only one block away from the concert hall, is a South Coast landmark.
 Be sure to pay a visit while you’re in the area!

-Hyo-Won Woo's dramatic "Me-Na-Ri" and moving new works by Tarik O'Regan and Damien Geter set the stage for the timeless beauty and rich harmonies of Rachmaninoff's Vespers.
+Hyo-Won Woo's dramatic "Me-Na-Ri (Space Music)" and moving new works by Tarik O'Regan and Damien Geter set the stage for the timeless beauty and rich harmonies of Rachmaninoff's Vespers on October 30th.